DuendeInexistente/Cirque/LandlyLib/sirens.md

 Samabaj [...] is founded in the wake of siren and changeling states signing treaties of peace shortly ago, which is a period most strongly defined by strong cultural revisionism regarding the six siren sovereigns losing their crowns to the queen of tides, an event which seems to be dividing, even traumatic, to their culture.

 An important aspect of this is [...] the number of them [sirens from diverse backgrounds] that begin, in the last decades, questioning the siren queens and welcoming [the queen of tides] back into mainstream culture as a valid, moral actor.
-In this view of history, the queens' actions are no longer seen as inherently moral -which is by itself, a part of sirens questioning their isolationist culture as a result of the brief changeling immigration- and are instead deeply questioned, even going as far as to doubt the divine nature of the six queens, past and present.
+In this view of history, the queens' actions are no longer seen as inherently moral -which is by itself, a part of sirens questioning their isolationist culture as a result of the brief changeling immigration[^changs]- and are instead deeply questioned, even going as far as to doubt the divine nature of the six queens, past and present.

 The mythos of crowns and queens plays heavily in this;